MazenHamada/Automated-Retail-Shelf-Monitoring/README.md

 ---

+## ✅ Completed Tasks

+This project successfully implements the entire data analysis pipeline, including:

+1.  **Comparison Script:** Developed a Python script to compare detected products from a simulated model against a ground-truth planogram.
+2.  **Shelf Analysis Metrics:** Created and calculated key metrics for shelf analysis:
+    - Out-of-Stock Percentage
+    - Planogram Compliance Score
+    - Number of Misplaced Items
+3.  **Interactive Dashboard:** Built a dashboard using Streamlit that allows a user to upload a shelf image and see the analysis results visually.
+4.  **Manager Summary Reports:** Generated text and PDF reports for store managers, highlighting critical issues like empty shelves and major compliance deviations.
+5.  **Performance Tracking:** Created a system to track model performance over time as new shelf images are analyzed and visualized the results in a trend chart.

+---

 ## 🚀 How to Run This Project

 This project is designed to be run in Google Colab.
 Follow these steps for the best experience.